 "It is the best, cheapest, and most effective thing that someone can do," said Steven J. Weisman, a senior lecturer of law, taxation and financial planning at Bentley University and author of numerous books about identity theft.

 Another thing you’ll want to do is ask TransUnion to put a fraud alert on your credit report.
 TransUnion will be legally required to notify the other two major bureaus, and you will receive a confirmation letter from each one after the alert has been added to your file.
-It will remain in place for at least 90 days, even if you lift the security freeze on a report, warning potential creditors that you might be a victim of identity theft.
+It will remain in place for one year, even if you lift the security freeze on a report, warning potential creditors that you might be a victim of identity theft.

 The FTC Identity Theft Affidavit is a critical supporting document for investigations into suspected identity theft.